AlexBuseDragomir/university-projects/santa-claus-workshop-multithreading/README.md

 # Santa Claus Workshop Project

 ## Author's note:
 The current project structure can be considered a draft implementation.
-It contains the main code infrastructure, but it is not properly syncronized.
+It includes the main code infrastructure but is not yet properly synchronized.
-Never got the chance to complete this work.

 ## I. Introduction & Problem Statement